 Improved understanding of SPS standards

-This is achieved by providing veterinarians with training in France and online training in the four countries covering a range of topics, such as:
+This is achieved by providing veterinarians with in-person training in France as well as online training in the four countries covering a range of topics, such as:

 Increased competitiveness through better knowledge and the implementation of good agricultural and manufacturing practices